lsund/graph-visualization/README.md

 1. Create a usable view
 2. Create a json data generator, basic usage: gen-json nvertices nbonds
+3. Verify that json input has a) increasing order b) only has unique indicies c) the bonds connect only valid indicies
 3. couple view wiwh minimizer using nodejs ffi

 Optimization of global minimizer, support for labels and more to come...